NotRiemannCousin/ViewFinder-Copy/README.md

 ### MeshUtils
 A static class that has some methods for mesh manipulation.
 The meshes just are cutted in `MeshCut()`.
 The steps of this code are showed in my video.

+The code is obscure and incomplete.
+I'm looking for a balance between performance and reability, so probally this will be rewrited soon.